ExMAG: Learning of Maximally Ancestral Graphs: Formulation of the Mixed Integer Quadratic Program

-where $\mathcal{P}$ is a class of distributions containing perturbations of the original distribution, including confoundings.
-This modeling highlights the inherent connection between causality and distributional robustness \cite{Dawid2010Causal, Peters2016Causal, RojasCarulla2018Causal}.

-In this perspective, we present the formulation of the Mixed Integer Quadratic Program (MIQP) used to infer the causal structure, with a new binary matrix \( B = [b_{j,k}] \in \{0,1\}^{d \times d} \) introduced to account for relationships explained by confounding factors, alongside the weight matrix \(W\) and binary adjacency matrix \(E\) adopted from the ExDAG model~\cite{Rytivr2024exdag}.
-Weight matrix $W$ represents the model weights.
-Whenever an entry in $W_{j,k}$ is non-zero, the respective value in either $E_{j,k}$ (directed edge) or $B_{j,k}$ is nonzero (bidirected edge).
-At the same time, we extend the existing formulation by introducing an additional binary input parameter \(f_{j,k}\) for each pair of variables \((j,k)\), where \(j \neq k\), indicating that there is no direct causal relationship between variables \(j\) and \(k\), but $j$ and $k$ might have a common cofactor.
-This follows from the meaning of the edges in a MAG $\rightarrow$ edge implies a direct causal relationship but does not rule out a possible latent confounding, $\leftrightarrow$ means no direct causal relationship.
+Here, we present the formulation of the Mixed Integer Quadratic Program (MIQP) used to infer the causal structure, with binary matrix \( B = [b_{j,k}] \in \{0,1\}^{d \times d} \) introduced to account for relationships explained by confounding factors, alongside binary adjacency matrix \(E = [e_{j,k}] \in \{0,1\}^{d \times d} \) adopted from the ExDAG model~\cite{Rytivr2024exdag}.
+Two weight matrices $W_D = [w_{j,k}] \in \mathbb{R}^{d \times d}$ and $W_B = [w_{j,k}] \in \mathbb{R}^{d \times d}$ encode the weights of directed and bidirected edges.
+Whenever entry ${w_D}_{j,k}$ (${w_B}_{j,k}$, respectively) is non-zero, $e_{j,k}$ (directed edge) (or $b_{j,k}$ (bidirected edge), respectively) is nonzero.
+At the same time, we extend the existing formulation by introducing an additional optional binary input matrix \( F = [f_{j,k}] \in \{0,1\}^{d \times d} \), where $f_{j,k} = 1$, indicates that there is no direct causal relationship between variables \(j\) and \(k\), but $j$ and $k$ might have a common cofactor.
+This follows from the meaning of the edges in a MAG $\rightarrow$ edge implies a direct causal relationship, but does not rule out a possible latent confounding, $\leftrightarrow$ means no direct causal relationship.
+Such a matrix might be obtained by a statistical test or from background knowledge to improve the results if needed.